A Roof Over Your Head -Know the Latest in Roofing Options

 It is important to first check the overall condition of the roof.
 “The type of roof will dictate what to look out for,” says Coviello.

 Tile and slate roofs should be inspected as much as possible from the ground or from a window with a good view of the roof, since the materials are fragile and can easily be broken or cracked if walked upon.
-For repairs, hire a roofer familiar with tile and slate roof repairs.
+For repairs, hire a roofer familiar with tile and slate roof repairs like the experts from Bondoc Roofing.

 Metal roofs are designed to last many years, but they must be maintained and sometimes painted—though newer metal roofing comes from the factory with a special treatment that does not need repainting.
 Older roofs need painting when they show signs of rust, chipping paint, corrosion or pitting.
 Look for loose or open seams, cracks or holes in the standing seams, and sections where metal is not firmly attached to the supporting structure.

 Wooden shakes and shingles sometimes rot or warp.
 Replace those that are damaged.
-If there appears to be significant damage to the material, it may be time for a new roof.
-Wooden shakes and shingles require an experienced roofer familiar with these materials.
+If there appears to be significant damage to the material, then maybe it’s time to replace your roof when you are spending too much on repairs.
+Wooden shakes and shingles require an experienced shingle roofing professional familiar with these materials.

 Coviello points out the importance of looking beyond the roof itself.
 Examine the soffits or overhangs.
 If they are discolored, worn, cracked or damaged, these may be signs that water is getting through.

 James Falls, a retired home inspector, points out that most leaks occur around flashings.
 Flashings are the metal pieces in roofs that cover interruptions in the roof plane areas where different angles join.
 Problems often occur where the roof does not conform to the regular roof lines, such as around dormers and skylights.
-Check flashings around the chimneys and vent pipes.
+Check flashings around the chimneys and vent pipes, if you need help with this you can also hire local experts, use this link to learn more about Chimcare and see if they have coverage in your area.
 Fix damaged flashing immediately to avoid leaks.
 Hardware stores often carry a rubber replacement piece that fits over the vent pipe.

 During the roof inspection, gutters should be checked and cleaned.
 Is the wood along the gutters discolored?
 Is the gutter firmly attached to the home?
 If there is a drip line along the foundation of the house, this is an indication that the gutters overflow.